alexfrancisross/Google_Sheets_SiS/README.md

 **Step 7.** Run Google_Sheets_External_Access.sql, ensuring that you upload the python libraries google.zip, gspread.zip, oauth2client.zip from the /lib folder to the Snowflake stage @GSHEET_APP.PUBLIC.PACKAGES using the role GSHEET_ADMIN:
 ![image](https://github.com/alexfrancisross/Google_Sheets_SiS/assets/11485060/68f49694-eb76-46f8-93b2-2bb2690db573)

-**Step 8.** Create a new Streamlit in Snowflake app.
+**Step 8.** Using the GHEET_ADMIN role, create a new Streamlit in Snowflake app.
 Give it an appropriate name and select the GSHEET_WH warehouse, GSHEET_APP database, and PUBLIC schema:
 ![image](https://github.com/alexfrancisross/Google_Sheets_SiS/assets/11485060/2ef2c6ad-742e-40a1-a314-16da1f9133d8)

 **Step 9.** Copy and paste the python code from Google_Sheets_SiS.py into your Streamlit app: